serverlessguy/iot-greengrass/README.md

 aws cloudformation describe-stacks --stack-name demo-greengrass-stack --query 'Stacks[0].Outputs'
 ```
 4. Copy the output value ThingGroupARN for later use when deploying the Greengrass Lambda function component.
-5. (Optional) Connect to instance with an SSH client(eg: PuTTy) to confirm Greengrass installation.
+5. Connect to instance with an SSH client (eg: PuTTy) to confirm Greengrass installation.
     * Retrieve the EC2 keypair from the SSM Parameter Store (eg: /ec2/keypair/key-{KeyId}) and create a "keypair.ppk" file with the private key material.
     * PuTTy configuration:
         * Connection > SSH > Auth: Browse to the "keypair.ppk" file.